 Achilles Tendon Tear (Partial or Complete)

-- Felt something pop or snap at the time of injury
+- A sensation of something popping or snapping at the time of injury

-- Pain toward the back of foot and heel
+- Pain toward the back of the foot and heel

 - Tenderness along the calf into the heel and foot

-- Swelling in back of heel or foot and ankle
+- Swelling in the back of the heel or the foot and ankle

-- Stiffness when pointing toes or flexing foot
+- Stiffness when pointing the toes or flexing the foot

 - Inability to stand on feet